 Acceptable items for dumpster disposal

 When it comes to home renovations, you’ll likely be using large amounts of building materials.
 Luckily, many dumpster companies permit the disposal of (most) building materials, including brick, asphalt, and concrete.
 However, you should be cognizant of the weight of these materials, as all rental dumpsters have a maximum weight limit.
 For instance, a 30 cubic card dumpster can support a higher weight than a smaller dumpster.
 The weight and size of your building materials can severely influence the size of your rental dumpster.
+Knowing the weight limit’s vital to learning what can be thrown away in a dumpster.
 For more information and tips for choosing the right dumpster size, check out our helpful guide.

 Home improvement debris